aimacode/aima-python/README.md

 So it might be reasonable to also support C++/C# at some point in the future.
 It might also be reasonable to support a language that combines the terse readability of Python with the type safety and speed of Java; perhaps Go or Julia.
 And finally, Javascript is the language of the browser; it would be nice to have code that runs in the browser, in Javascript or a variant such as Typescript.

+There is also a `aima-lisp` project; in 1995 when we wrote the first edition of the book, Lisp was the right choice, but today it is less popular.

 What languages are instructors recommending for their AI class?
-To get an approximate idea, I gave the query <tt>norvig russell "Modern Approach"</tt> along with the names of various languages and looked at the estimated counts of results on various dates.
+To get an approximate idea, I gave the query <tt>[norvig russell "Modern Approach"](https://www.google.com/webhp#q=russell%20norvig%20%22modern%20approach%22%20java)</tt> along with the names of various languages and looked at the estimated counts of results on various dates.
 However, I don't have much confidence in these figures...

 <p>